Chapter 1 : 1

 “I’m going to be the best date ever, Lucy.”

-It’s beautiful here on the outskirts of town by the French lake, with the wide expands of French land, with the wind inking unuttered words onto my skin.
-Green stretches out far, further, until the edge between sky and ground is erased.
+It’s beautiful here on the outskirts of town by the French lake, with the wide expands of French land, with the wind inking unuttered confessions onto my skin.
+Green stretches far out, further, until the edge between sky and ground is erased.
 People find themselves here; fall in love.

 ”Hi Dom,” I sink.

 We stand there on her porch for a while, eyeing each other.
 It’s been months since the last time we met, and I begin to doubt my choice of coming here.
 Dom is wearing a baby blue dress, girly like always and I feel completely inadequate in my jeans and hoodie.
 It seems that those differences between us will always stand out blaringly against the confines of our friendship.
 I can still see the ghost of her, filmy and hazy around the edges, as the memory of her past warnings run through my mind.
 The irony is cold and unforgiving like the wind pressing against my back.